 Chapter 2: Men-hugs, Bikers Kimono, and Thumbs-Up

 The BJJ dojo, sorry, the BJJ academy, was located on the second floor of a wide office building.
 We walked through the glass doors at the entrance, passing by a long banner.
-It bore a drawing of a triangle within a triangle with word, ‘Axis’, pasted above.
+It bore a drawing of a triangle within a triangle with the word, ‘Axis’, pasted above.

 “ Axis is the name of Rickson Gracie’s association,” Alon pointed out.
 “There are many BJJ organizations even within the Gracie family.”